adoeller/tc-jsontab2/README.md

   when the raw structure matters.
 - **JSONL feels like normal JSON**: `.jsonl` files are shown as one root array, while saving keeps the compact one-record-per-line format.
-- **Flat views for nested data**: `FlatViewLevel` can unfold uniform nested objects and arrays into practical columns such as `message`, `meta.message`, or `modulation_params.audio_freq`.
-The status bar shows the active level, and `Flat: 1*` tells you when flattening is really in effect.
+- **Flat views for nested data**: `FlatViewLevel` unfolds nested objects and arrays into practical columns such as `message`, `meta.message`, or `modulation_params.audio_freq`.
+Optional missing leaf fields are filled with the configured placeholder.
+The status bar marks exact matches as `Flat: 1+` and softened matches as `Flat: 1*`.
 - **Filters that stay usable**: every column can be filtered with substring matching or operators like `=`, `!`, `<`, and `>`.
 The filter row follows horizontal scrolling and column resizing smoothly, so it keeps feeling like